Cheffheid/interactive-block-demo/README.md

 If you wanted to make your own updates to this, you will need to either manually run `npm run build` after you're done or run `npm run start` so that it will automatically rebuild on file changes.

+You will also need Composer to generate the necessary autoload file so that the plugin itself will run properly.
+Simply run either one of these commands:

+`composer install` if you also want any dev packages that I've saved to composer.json (like phpcs).

+`composer install --no-dev` if you just want to try out the plugin.

 ## Changelog

 ### 1.0.0